 Intrigued by terms such as design thinking, service design and experience design?
 Lucy Kimbell’s Service Innovation Handbook brings together the latest academic research, and leading examples of innovative service organizations and the consultancies they work with, to outline what is involved in designing innovative services.
-Since first being published in late 2014, this book has found readers and users from across the business and design world and has now been re-printed.
+Since first being published in late 2014 and now in its third printing, this book has found readers and users from across the business and design worlds.

 Service Innovation Handbook provides a language and practical concepts to help readers start bringing these approaches into their own organizations.
 It’s aimed at people studying or working in contexts trying to tackle complex challenges through service innovation, who might come from backgrounds in design, user research, IT, management, policy or entrepreneurship.

 Organized in eight chapters, Service Innovation Handbook includes 15 practical tools to stimulate creative approaches associated with ‘design thinking’ at the early stages of designing innovative services and 16 cases describing how different organizations have designed services.

 Examples come from big firms such as Google, Microsoft, Barclays and Capita as well as start-ups, small businesses, social innovation and policy contexts.
 Examples include Airbnb, the Danish prison and probation service, Kaiser Permanente, churn in mobile phone customers, voter registration, high end car servicing and the Frugal Digital initiative.
 Each chapter combines academic research from several fields to help readers make sense of why organizations design innovative services, and what is involved in doing this.